Texas State Highway 114: Route description

-Highway 114 starts at the New Mexico border about 17 miles west of Morton, Texas.
+SH 114 starts at the New Mexico state line about 17 miles west of Morton, Texas.
 The route passes through Whiteface, Levelland, and Smyer as Levelland Highway before joining 19th Street in Lubbock.
 SH 114 crosses over Loop 289 and while crossing over US 82 joins with US 62, forming the southern edge of the Texas Tech University campus.
 After crossing US 84, the highway veers northeast, joining US 82 before crossing over Loop 289 and leaving Lubbock as Idalou Road.

 Past Lubbock, SH 114 passes through the rural towns of Idalou, Lorenzo, Ralls (where US 62 turns north), Crosbyton, Dickens, Guthrie, Benjamin, Vera, Red Springs, and Seymour, where US 82 splits north off of SH 114.
-From there, the highway passes through Megargal, Olney, Loving, and Jermyn before entering Jacksboro with US 281.
+From there, the highway passes through Megargel, Olney, Loving, and Jermyn before entering Jacksboro with US 281.
 In Jacksboro, SH 114 joins US 380 and US 281 splits off to the south as SH 114 continues east.

-Past Jacksboro, SH 114 passes through Runaway Bay, Bridgeport, where SH 114 splits off of US 380, Paradise, Boyd, Aurora, Rhome, briefly running concurrent with US 81 and US 287 before entering Fort Worth and passing the Texas Motor Speedway and crossing I-35W.
+Past Jacksboro, SH 114 passes through Runaway Bay, Bridgeport, where SH 114 splits off of US 380, Paradise, Boyd, Aurora, and Rhome, briefly running concurrent with US 81 and US 287 before entering Fort Worth and passing the Texas Motor Speedway and crossing I-35W.

 In the DFW Metroplex, SH 114 goes through Roanoke, crossing US 377 and becoming a freeway, the Northwest Parkway.
 The highway passes through Westlake, Southlake, and Grapevine.
-There, SH 114 forms the northern edge of the Dallas/Fort Worth International Airport with SH 121.
+There, SH 114 forms the northern edge of the Dallas Fort Worth International Airport with SH 121.
 The highway becomes the John W. Carpenter Highway as it travels southeast to its eastern terminus at SH 183.
 A road was designated on February 21, 1938, from SH 114 to SH 121; either SH 114 Loop or SH 121 Loop.
 This was renumbered as Loop 10 on September 26, 1939.

 Business routes

-SH 114 has four current business routes.
+SH 114 has three current business routes.

 Levelland business loop

 Business State Highway 114-B (formerly Loop 44) is a Business Loop that runs from SH 114 on the west side of Levelland (in west Texas) south along West Street, then east through the downtown area on Houston Street to an intersection with US 385 (College Street).
 The road turns left (north), concurrent with US 385, until intersecting once again at SH 114.
-The road was designated as Loop 44 on September 26, 1939 as a renumbering of SH 24 Spur, but was changed to Business SH 114-B on January 26, 1993 by district request, and is 1.594 mi long.
+The road was designated as Loop 44 on September 26, 1939, as a renumbering of SH 24 Spur, but was changed to Business SH 114-B on January 26, 1993, by district request, and is 1.594 mi long.